MAISON DES ARTS

 PARTNERS KIK - IRPA / L. DE CLERCQ / J. VANDERMEERSCH / J. HOSTE

 The former mansion or ‘château’ of the Eenens-Terlinden family, built by J.B.
-Muynendonck in 1826 and extended in 1865-67 and 1885-90, was acquired by the city administration in 1950 in order to establish an artistic centre (‘Maison des Arts’).
+Muynendonck in 1826 and extended in 1865-67 and 1885-90, was acquired by the city administration in 1950 in order to establish an artistic center (‘Maison des Arts’).
 The building was listed as a monument in 1993.

 The premises include a porte cochère (carriage gate) leading to a paved courtyard, two annexes (garage buildings and a small café, l’Estaminet) as well as an elaborate Neoclassical (public) park.